Adeshkanthali/Dynamic_Employee_Portal/README.md

 # Dynamic_Employee_Portal

 ## Overview
-The Employee Management System (EMS) is a comprehensive web application built to manage employee records efficiently.
+The Dynamic Employee Portal is a comprehensive web application built to manage employee records efficiently.
 This project utilizes a stack of modern technologies, including React.js for the frontend, Spring Boot for the backend, and MySQL for the database.
 The project aims to provide a user-friendly interface for performing CRUD operations, image upload, employee search functionality, and pagination.

 ## Features